Walgreens The Thread

 • Insomnia or restlessness.
 Some people experience an energy boost after taking an antidepressant, making it difficult to relax and fall asleep or stay asleep.
 If this happens, avoid caffeine, especially late in the day.
 If allowed by your healthcare provider, take your medication in the morning.
 Getting regular exercise several hours before bedtime may also help.

 • Changes in sexual drive.
-Sexual side effects can include decreased sex drive or difficulty achieving pleasure.
-Talk with your provider about a medication that requires one dose per day, and schedule sexual activity before taking that dose.
-Other options include switching to antidepressant medications that may have fewer of these effects.
+Sexual side effects may include decreased sex drive or difficulty achieving pleasure.
+Discuss your symptoms with your provider.
+They may be able to suggest other medication options to help manage this side effect.
+They may also recommend switching to a different antidepressant medication that may have fewer of these effects.
 Do not alter your antidepressant dosage or medication schedule or add additional medication without first discussing it with your provider.

-Discuss persistent side effects with your healthcare provider or pharmacist to find solutions that work for you.
-Do not adjust taking the medication from how it is prescribed without talking to your provider or pharmacist first.
+Discuss any persistent side effects with your healthcare provider or pharmacist to find solutions that work for you.
+Do not try to adjust taking the medication from how it is prescribed without talking to your provider or pharmacist first.

 What if you experience negative side effects while taking antidepressants?

-All people taking antidepressants should receive ongoing medical monitoring.
-Promptly seek medical advice and evaluation if you, your child or another family member is taking antidepressants and experiences suicidal thinking or behavior, nervousness, agitation, irritability, mood instability or sleeplessness that either emerges or worsens during treatment.
+All people taking antidepressants should be monitored by their healthcare provider, with scheduled follow-up visits.
+Promptly seek medical care if you, your child or another family member is taking antidepressants and experiences suicidal thinking or behavior, nervousness, agitation, irritability, mood instability or sleeplessness that either emerges or worsens during treatment.
 Some children and adolescents may experience an increase in suicidal thoughts or behavior when taking antidepressants, especially as they begin their medication treatment.
-If these symptoms occur, their healthcare provider should be contacted immediately, and you may need to get emergency care if a situation like this occurs.
+If these symptoms occur, contact their healthcare provider immediately and get emergency care if a situation like this occurs.
+You can also contact the 988 Suicide & Crisis Lifeline, 24/7 any day of the year-- via text, phone call, or chat.

 Long-term antidepressant management

-Secure your medications so others can't access them, especially children.
+Keep all medications in a secure location so others can't access them, especially children.
 If you have concerns about your dosage or others taking your antidepressants, contact your provider immediately.

 Once started, treatment with antidepressants should not stop abruptly.
 If you are ready to stop taking these medications, work with your provider to help you slowly reduce their use over time.